08 February 2021

-A big part of compliance with the California Consumer Privacy Act (CCPA) is providing notice to consumers.
+A big part of compliance with the California Consumer Privacy Act (CCPA), as amended by the CPRA, is providing notice to consumers.

-This article will talk you through the CCPA's requirements in this area, including everything you need to know about the notice at collection requirement.
+This article will walk you through the CCPA/CPRA's requirements in this area, including everything you need to know about the notice at collection requirement.

 You'll be able to instantly access and download your new Privacy Policy.

-Now we're going to take a closer look at the CCPA's notice at collection requirements so that you know what information must be included in the relevant section of your Privacy Policy.
+Now we're going to take a closer look at the CCPA/CPRA's notice at collection requirements so that you know what information must be included in the relevant section of your Privacy Policy.

 According to the CCPA Regulations § 999.305 (a) (1), your notice at collection must provide information about "the categories of personal information to be collected from them and the purposes for which the personal information will be used."